Alabama

 |

-Absentee ballot return envelopes bear a certificate and affidavit which must be signed by the voter and a witness.
+Absentee ballot return envelopes bear a certificate and affidavit which must be signed by the voter under penalty of perjury and a witness.
 The name on the certificate is compared with the names on the absentee-by-mail voter report.
 If a majority of members of the counting board determine that an absentee ballot is invalid, the ballot is rejected and not counted.

 |